binshi/health-ai/part-3/l3-3d-eda.md

 In this lesson, we will focus on the storage portion of the standard - the part that defines how the data acquired by the scanners is stored as files on filesystems, and what metadata accompanies these files.

+# DICOM Entity-Relationship Model {#dicom-entity-relationship-model}

+DICOM standard defines Information Entities that represent various real-world entities and relationships between them.
+The cornerstone of the DICOM standard are the following objects and relationships:

+**Patient**is, naturally, the patient undergoing the imaging study.
+A patient object contains one or more_studies_.

+**Study**- a representation of a “medical study” performed on a patient.
+You can think of a study as a single visit to a hospital for the purpose of taking one or more images, usually within.
+A Study contains one or more_series_.

+**Series**- a representation of a single “acquisition sweep”.
+I.e., a CT scanner took multiple slices to compose a 3D image would be one image series.
+A set of MRI T1 images at different axial levels would also be called one image series.
+Series, among other things, consists of one or more_instances_.

+**Instance**- \(or Image Information Entity instance\) is an entity that represents a single scan, like a 2D image that is a result of filtered backprojection from CT or reconstruction at a given level for MR. Instances contain pixel data and metadata \(Data Elements in DICOM lingo\).

+There are many more entities defined by the DICOM standard, but we will focus on these for the purposes of this course.
+You can look up the comprehensive list in[Section A.1.2 of Part 3](http://dicom.nema.org/medical/dicom/2020a/output/html/part03.html#sect_A.1.2)of the standard.